featurevisor/featurevisor/docs/features.md

 Tags are used to group features together.
 This helps your application load only the features that are relevant to the application itself.

-Very useful when you have multiple applications in your organization.
+Very useful when you have multiple applications targeting different platforms (like Web, iOS, Android) in your organization.

 Array of tags are defined in the `tags` property: